datacamp/courses-introduction-to-python/chapter2.md

 The code on the right is the start of a solution.
 For some of the areas, the name of the corresponding room is already placed in front.
 Pay attention here! `"bathroom"` is a string, while `bath` is a variable that represents the float `9.50` you specified earlier.

 `@instructions`
-- Finish the line of code that creates the `areas` list such that the list first contains the name of each room as a string and then its area.
-More specifically, add the strings `"hallway"`, `"kitchen"` and `"bedroom"` at the appropriate locations.
+- Finish the line of code that creates the `areas` list.
+Build the list so that the list first contains the name of each room as a string and then its area.
+In other words, add the strings `"hallway"`, `"kitchen"` and `"bedroom"` at the appropriate locations.
 - Print `areas` again; is the printout more informative this time?

 `@hint`
-- The strings `"living room"` and `"bathroom"` have already been placed into the list.
-Do the same thing for `"hallway"`, `"kitchen"` and `"bedroom"`.
-- To print `areas`, simply type `print(areas)`.
+The first three 4 elements of the list `areas` are coded as `["hallway", hall, "kitchen", kit, ...`.

 `@sample_code`
 ```{python}